Parasmani: Soundtrack

-The music of the film is composed by Laxmikant-Pyarelal.lyrics by Asad Bhopali.
+The music of the film is composed by Laxmikant-Pyarelal.
+The lyrics are by Asad Bhopali and Faruk Kaisar (Hasnta Hua Noorani).

 Ustad Zakir Hussain played tabla for the song, Roshan Tum Hi Se Duniya.

 This film is the first independent film together of the musical duo Laxmikant-Pyarelal.
 Before this, they have worked under many musicians separately as well as together.
 This film also marks the beginning of the long relationship among them, Lata Mangeshkar and Mohammed Rafi.

 "Hasta Hua Noorani Chehra" is also used in the film Hum Aapke Hain Koun..! while the characters are playing a game.

 The Parasmani soundtrack CD was released by EMI & cataloged as CDF 120248.
 It also included the songs from the film Lootera (1965).
 The CD is now considered very obscure and rare.